isomerpages/moe-peicaisec/_academic/Craft & Technology.md

 </tbody>
 </table>
 <h4><strong>Music</strong></h4>
-<p>In Peicai Secondary School, we aim to develop in students the competencies that will enable them to:</p>
+<p><p align="justify">In Peicai Secondary School, we aim to develop in students the competencies that will enable them to:</p>
 <ol>
-<li>Express themselves through various genres to help them appreciate the music around them.</li>
+<li><p align="justify">Express themselves through various genres to help them appreciate the music around them.</li>
-<li>Learn about basic music elements and concepts of rhythm and harmony through music creation.</li>
+<li><p align="justify">Learn about basic music elements and concepts of rhythm and harmony through music creation.</li>
-<li>Deepen their appreciation for music through the process of active listening by performing and creating music</li>
+<li><p align="justify">Deepen their appreciation for music through the process of active listening by performing and creating music</li>
 </ol>
 <p>We support these endeavours through&hellip;</p>
 <ol>
-<li>Equipping students with the necessary musical skills and knowledge of instrumental playing (ukulele and keyboard).</li>
+<li><p align="justify">Equipping students with the necessary musical skills and knowledge of instrumental playing (ukulele and keyboard).</li>
-<li>Engaging students in analysing and evaluating musical works.</li>
+<li><p align="justify">Engaging students in analysing and evaluating musical works.</li>
-<li>Infusing technological skills in song arrangements and song writing.</li>
+<li><p align="justify">Infusing technological skills in song arrangements and song writing.</li>
 </ol>
-<p>We provide a two year lower secondary music curriculum to develop and equip our students with the fundamental skills and techniques in music making.
+<p><p align="justify">We provide a two year lower secondary music curriculum to develop and equip our students with the fundamental skills and techniques in music making.
 It is also aligned to the school&rsquo;s Aesthetic Education Programme where music is seen as an integral part of students&rsquo; lives.
 We believe that every child should&nbsp;be given the opportunity to develop his/her potential in creative expression through Music education in school.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>